BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 2. The current code is to use the open price and high price of the same day to predict the close price.
 I will try to modify it so that it uses more data to predict the price of stock.
 3. Sentiment analysis from tweets and wall street journal will be added too.
 4. I will also train the model with 3000 US stocks.
+5. New python notebook for Python 3.5 on Windows 10
+6. Regularization will be added to avoid overfitting.

 # Acknowledgement: